Professor and Associate DeanOffice: Room A333 LGRC

 Admin: Karren Sacco, A253 LGRC, Ph: (413) 577 0292

 I am a Professor and Associate Dean in the College of Information and Computer Sciences at UMass Amherst.
 My research interests lie broadly in distributed systems and networking.
 I head the Laboratory for Advanced Systems Software here at UMass where we focus on building systems and understand them through modeling, analysis and experimentation.
-I also direct two research centers, the newly established Center for Smart and Connected Society (CS2) and the Center for Personalized Health Monitoring (CPHM), at UMass.
+I direct the recently established Center for Smart and Connected Society (CS2) and previously directed the Center for Personalized Health Monitoring (CPHM), at UMass.

 I am an experimental Computer Scientist with a focus on distributed systems and networking.
 My current research projects focus on cloud computing, green computing, and energy informatics.
 I also maintain broad interests in operating systems and virtualization, storage and data management, IoT and sensor networks, mobile and multimedia computing, and Internet-scale systems.

 Full list of my Publications and Recent Talks

 Research group: Laboratory for Advanced Systems Software